-- " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 2nd semester, 1st year) - " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 4th semester, 2nd year) - " Teaching stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year)
+- " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 2nd semester, 1st year) - " Teaching stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year) - " Teaching Stream (Smjer) (required course, 2nd semester, 1st year)

-- 1. Prepare the teaching process in accordance with developmental achievements of the class and individuals; - 2.
+- I. Prepare the teaching process in accordance with developmental achievements of the class and individuals; - 2.
 Recognize deviations from the average developmental path and reasons for it in case of an individual student; - 3.
 Assess the importance of building a constructive and quality identity; - 4.
 Recognize developmental characteristics and the achieved level of every student in the psychomotor, intellectual, emotional and social areas - 5.
 Assess the importance of establishing quality social relationships in class and make class a community of learning; - 6.
 Identify the foundations for the development of a healthy learning motivation in line with insights of positive psychology.